 Shannon O’Brien from Murray River Adventures by Sydney Harbour Kayaks is keen for you to make sure you’re prepared if you’re heading out kayaking.
-“In the wetlands, swamps and inland waterways of Victoria, it is important to Be Paddle Smart” she says, “be aware of your surroundings, (it's easy to get lost), never paddle alone, take a tracking device, take extra food and water, take a dry bag with warm clothing, take a first aid kit, tell someone where you're going and when you're expected to be back."
+“In the wetlands, swamps and inland waterways of Victoria, it is important to Be Paddle Smart.
+Be aware of your surroundings as it's easy to get lost, never paddle alone.
+Take a tracking device, extra food and water, a dry bag with warm clothing and first aid kit.
+Make sure to tell someone where you're going and when you expect to return."

 More tips for staying safe while canoeing and kayaking:

-- Preparing carefully.
+- Prepare carefully.
 Remember to check river levels and weather conditions with the Bureau of Meterology ahead of time.

-- Always letting someone know the details of your itinerary.
+- Always let someone know the details of your itinerary.
 Remember, phone reception may not be available in all areas.

-- Booking or checking in with a Licensed Tour Operator if you do not have an experienced canoer, kayaker or rafter in your group.
+- Book or check in with a Licensed Tour Operator if you do not have an experienced canoer, kayaker or rafter in your group.

-- Making sure you understand life jacket requirements on canoes and kayaks.
+- Make sure you understand life jacket requirements on canoes and kayaks.

 There's no better way to cool off and rejuvenate than by getting into the water for a splash.
 Remember, our waterways can be especially busy over the warmer months, so always have a backup plan if your swimming spot of choice is busy.